 I have always thought that the more tools you have, the more things you can fix.
 The same is true with different adjusting techniques.
-While I tend to use the time-honored “Diversified” method that DD Palmer taught, and for which the profession is based, there are other means of adjusting that allow me to treat a wider variety of problems, and to appeal to other patients that either can’t handle, don’t like, or are in too much pain to receive traditional chiropractic adjustments by the Diversified method.
-At times I will often change a treatment technique in order to stimulate and encourage a different response.
+While I tend to use the time-honored “Diversified” method that DD Palmer taught, and for which the profession is based, there are other means of adjusting that allow me to treat a wider variety of problems, and to appeal to other patients that either can’t handle, don’t like, or are in too much pain to receive traditional chiropractic adjusting techniques by the Diversified method.
+At times I will often change a adjusting technique in order to stimulate and encourage a different response.
 Simply put, chiropractors are bone-setters.
 If you know several ways of moving a bone, good chance you’ll get the result you’re looking for.

-Here are a list of different techniques and physical therapy techniques I use in the office.
+Here are a list of different adjusting techniques and physical therapy techniques I use in the office.
 I’ve simplified the descriptions a bit, but I think you’ll get the idea…

 “Palmer Package” – This is the educational combination that’s taught at Palmer Colleges.
 As a Palmer graduate I’ve learned each of these standard techniques, which are Diversified, Thomson, Gonstead, and Toggle Recoil.
 Further explanations of these is as follows: